fteem/git-semantic-commits/README.md

 ## Installation:

-1. Clone this repo, prefferably in your $HOME directory. ```git clone https://github.com/fteem/git-semantic-commits ~/.git-semantic-commits```
+1. Clone this repo, preferably in your $HOME directory. ```git clone https://github.com/fteem/git-semantic-commits ~/.git-semantic-commits```

   Tip: If you're using Cygwin, open it and type 'echo $USERPROFILE'.
 This will show you the location of the $HOME directory.